Gravitational Waves from Particle Decays during Reheating: GW spectrum from the SM Higgs boson decay

-{\it GW spectrum from Higgs boson decay.---} We now turn to a discussion of the GWs generated by the Higgs boson decay after the end of inflation.
+We now turn to a discussion of the GWs generated by the Higgs boson decay after the end of inflation.
 We suppose that the Higgs doublet $\Phi$ is produced from the inflaton decay through the interaction term,

 where $\mu$ is a dimensionful coupling.
 By denoting $\chi$ as a real scalar degree of freedom, the decay rate of $\phi\to \chi\chi$ is given by

 Thus, the branching fraction is obtained as